Architectural Optimization and Feature Learning for High-Dimensional Time Series Datasets: Deeper Models

 In the remainder of this section, we illustrate the power of depth by introducing a sequence of increasingly deeper models, culminating in nonlinear deep models that significantly outperform the previous state-of-the-art for glitch prediction on the datasets considered here.
 These results corroborate the utility of depth in feature learning, with the caveat that many of the specific architectures considered here vary in other ways (e.g., presence vs. absence of nonlinearities and temporal pooling).

-\paragraph{Models with one hidden layer.} \mthree{} and \mthreerelu{} both contain a convolutional layer mapping $P$ one-dimensional time-series inputs of length $T$ to a single hidden layer with $P^1$ scalar-valued feature maps, followed by a single fully-connected layer that linearly combines the hidden-layer outputs into a scalar output, followed by a sigmoid nonlinearity. \mthreerelu{} contains a rectifying nonlinearity before the fully-connected layer, whereas \mthree{} does not.
+\paragraph{Models with one hidden layer.} \mthree{} and \mthreerelu{} both contain a convolutional layer mapping $P$ one-dimensional time-series inputs of length $T$ to a single hidden layer with $P^1$ scalar-valued feature maps.
+This is followed by a single fully-connected layer that linearly combines the hidden-layer outputs into a single scalar output and adds a scalar bias; the result is then passed through a sigmoid nonlinearity. \mthreerelu{} contains a rectifying nonlinearity before the fully-connected layer, whereas \mthree{} does not.
 We set $P^1$ to 100 and did not comprehensively study or optimize it, but in limited preliminary experiments we observed little impact from halving or doubling it.
 (In fact, as discussed in Sec. \ref{sec:sparse_fmaps}, in many cases the training spontaneously converges to a model with only one or a few active feature maps, but these models can perform as well as or better than models with more active feature maps.)

 \paragraph{Models with many hidden layers.} We also experimented with three deeper models inspired by the VGG16 network \cite{simonyan2014very}, with reduced depth for computational efficiency.
 In both models, all convolutional kernels have length three and all max-pooling layers have a kernel size and stride of two.
 We fix the length of the input segments to 80 samples (5 seconds) for \vggtwo{} and 200 samples (12.5 seconds) for \vggone{}. \vggtwo{} consists of a total of five convolutional layers followed by one fully-connected layer, with max-pooling after the second and fifth convolutional layer. \vggone{} consists of a total of 11 convolutional layers, four max-pooling layers, and two fully-connected layers.
 It is identical in structure to \vggtwo{} through the second max-pooling layer, which is followed by two groups of three convolutional layers and a max-pooling layer, then by two fully-connected layers. \vggoneBN{} is identical to \vggone{} except for the insertion of a batch normalization layer \cite{BatchNorm} before every nonlinearity.